aws-samples/data-protection/usecase-7/README.md

 Please download the CF template by right clicking and save link as the filename *template-ca-admin.yaml* [CA Admin Cloudformation Stack](https://raw.githubusercontent.com/aws-samples/data-protection/master/usecase-7/cf-templates/template-ca-admin.yaml) by right clicking and saving the yaml file on your laptop.

 Upload and launch the cloudformation stack in the AWS account that you are logged into.
-If you are not familiar with this, follow instructions here by right clickking and opening link in a new browser tab [Deploy Cloudformation Stack Instructions](https://view.highspot.com/viewer/5d65968f81171753be07bd54)
+If you are not familiar with this, follow instructions here by right clickking and opening link in a new browser tab [Deploy CA Admin Cloudformation Stack Instructions](https://view.highspot.com/viewer/5dd6cd89a2e3a96cb78647d3)

 #### 4. Create a Root CA.